gitter-badger/home-3/Mistakes.md

 not to become an arbiter of authenticity of logic, but to experience the sensate world directly.

-> SRID: Aren't you [aiming too high](http://www.actualists.net/Mistakes#aiming-too-high) soon by making it a point to experience the sensate world directly [instead of](https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18850) aiming to keep feeling good **no matter what**?
+> SRID: Aren't you [aiming too high](http://www.actualists.net/Mistakes#aiming-too-high) too soon by making it a point to experience the sensate world directly [instead of](https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18850) aiming to keep feeling good **no matter what**?